degville/docs-cloud/en/install-openstack.md

         key = AQAARuRYD1p/AhAAKvtuJtim255+E1sBJNUkcg==
 ```

-This is what the configuration file looks like with the values added:
+This is what the configuration file looks like with the required parameters:

 ```yaml
 ceph-mon:
   fsid: "a1ee9afe-194c-11e7-bf0f-53d6"
   monitor-secret: AQAARuRYD1p/AhAAKvtuJtim255+E1sBJNUkcg==
 ```

+!!!
+Note:
+    Double quotes are needed around the `fsid` value.

 Finally, deploy and scale the application as follows: